washingtonpost/kinesis-customer-sample/README.md

 Use the Kinesis stream name to populate the "streamName" found in [properties/kcl.properties](properties/kcl.propertis).

-Use the IAM Role to populate the "AWS_ROLE_ARN" found in [docker-compose.yml](docker-compose.yml).
+Use the IAM Role to populate the second field in "AWSCredentialsProvider" found in [properties/kcl.properties](properties/kcl.propertis).

 Create an IAM user in your account that can assume the IAM role in The Washington Post account.

-After creating the IAM user attach a policy that grants access to the Securty Token Service.
+After creating the IAM user attach a policy that grants access to the Security Token Service.
 Use the role ARN The Washington Post provided as the Resource.
 ![STSRole.png](STSRole.png)

 Example policy: